 If you want a jacket that will take a beating and keep on providing excellent performance all season long, the Outdoor Research Hemispheres is for you.

 This jacket’s outer shell features a fully waterproof Gore-Tex design combined with stretch technology to make it more flexible.

 It has fully taped seams to keep out the weather, while the ample pockets and adequate ventilation increase general functionality.
 This jacket is lightweight, sturdy, and perfect for your next backcountry excursion or long days at the resort.

 The Hemispheres is another costly option, but that’s my only negative remark on it.

-Best Ski Jackets: What to Consider in 2022
+Best Ski Jackets: What to Consider

 Here are some important things to keep in mind when shopping around for the best ski jackets.